Imagine a future where instead of saying you 'Googled' something, you just 'Facebooked' it.

 Users in the US can log in to Bing and communicate and interact with Facebook and Twitter friends and connections, including dragging results into a social bar to be published on social media sites and asking friends to help you with your search.

 Bing have also released a Facebook application named 'My Bing News', which brings their relationship closer, creating further integration between social and search.
 This application enables Facebook users to search for news items through Bing, as well as selected topics of interest.

 Is this an indication into how Facebook would develop its own search engine?

 In light of this, it is perhaps more plausible to foresee a Facebook search engine that is very different from the Google and Bing of today.

 Consumer behaviour will be Facebook’s greatest challenge, with Google so deeply embedded in to people’s minds when on a quest for information.
 Facebook would be attempting to fundamentally change the way in which people go in search of answers.

 The fact that people on Facebook are searching for their friends and not the cheapest place to buy an iPad is a problem.
 However, by increasingly investing their own efforts to play a more substantial part in social, both Google and Bing perhaps feel that their own consumers’ social connections are able to assist in providing the answers.

-So what does this mean potentially for search and SEO in the future?
+What does this mean for search and SEO in the future?